Please check back later for updates on upcoming events.

-In collaboration with the Commonwealth Club of California, the newly formed Committee of 100 U.S.-China Policy Speakers Series serves as a platform to promote constructive dialogue on U.S.-China relations in the Bay Area.
-Held quarterly, these events invite policy experts with contrasting views on China to have a conversation and share their ideas.
-The hope is to provide nuanced perspectives beyond the headlines on issues that impact U.S.-China bilateral relations with an emphasis on constructive collaboration as opposed to conflict.
+In collaboration with the Commonwealth Club of Northern California, the Committee of 100 U.S.-China Policy Speakers Series serves as a platform to promote constructive dialogue on U.S.-China relations in the Bay Area.
+Held quarterly since 2015, these events invite policy experts with contrasting views on China to have a conversation and share their ideas.
+The goal is to provide nuanced perspectives beyond the headlines on issues that impact U.S.-China bilateral relations with an emphasis on constructive collaboration as opposed to conflict.

 THE COMMITTEE OF 100